Around the Bloc: Burbage South Boulders and Edge

 The Rib (V8) is a John Welford problem taking an excellent sequence of moves up a quarried rib with a crux slap to the top jug.
 And, finally, the Johnny Dawes classic Desparête (V8) hugging the highball twin arêtes right of the Impossible Groove, itself still unclimbed and still a challenge for the future and a good place to sign off on this trip around Burbage South.

 James Pearson on the Dawes classic Desparête (V8) on the main edge.
 Photo: David Simmonite

 FACT FILE: Burbage South Boulders and Edge

-There are two main guides: Burbage, Millstone and Beyond (BMC) has the majority of the problems except the very latest additions.
-The most up-to-date is Peak District Bouldering by Vertebrate Graphics.
-Either will serve you well and perhaps the only clincher is whether you want routes too (BMC guide).
+There are three guides: Burbage, Millstone and Beyond (BMC) has the majority of the problems except the very latest additions.
+The most up-to-date guides are Peak District Bouldering by Vertebrate Publishing and Peak Bouldering (Rockfax).
+Any will serve you well and perhaps the only clincher is whether you want routes too (BMC guide).
 There’s some online presence, just Google Burbage South Bouldering.